>>> import ibis

 Aggregate this expression’s elements into an array.

-This function is called array_agg
+This function is called array_agg, list_agg, or list in other systems.

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 where |

-ir .BooleanValue | None |
+ir.BooleanValue | None |

 Filter to apply before aggregation | None |

-Type | Description |
+| Type | Description |

 ArrayScalar |